 As we mentioned earlier, an Indian street dog is used to roughing it out.
 They are tough dogs and are able to adapt to public spaces very fast.

 A diverse and rich genetic heritage is known to help dogs remain healthier, fitter, and avoid the problems of inbreeding.

 Why are Indian dog breeds becoming more popular?

-An Indian stray dog, or an Indian pariah dog, is easier to adopt, less expensive, and less maintenance than a pure breed.
-People often spend lakhs of rupees on pure breeds like golden retrievers, boxers, huskies and so on.
+An Indian stray dog, or an Indian Pariah dog, is easier to adopt, less expensive, and less maintenance than a purebred.
+People often spend lakhs of rupees on purebreds like Golden Retrievers, Boxers, Huskies and so on.
 There are also the costs that come up when raising a foreign, or non-endemic breed.
-Pure-breed dogs are more likely to have a host of health issues related to their inbreeding, their non-endemic habitat, and neglect from breeders and pet stores.
+Purebred dogs are more likely to have a host of health issues related to their inbreeding, their non-endemic habitat, and neglect from breeders and pet stores.

 While there is a lot of paperwork involved in adopting a stray dog, the benefits of adopting (for both you and the dog) cannot be stressed enough.
 The act of adoption is great for the psyche, and for one’s emotional well being.
 Adopted dogs usually come trained, and are socialised.
 If you are a new pet owner, it might make much more sense to go down this route as well.